-The XT2, XT, and Indoor (gen 1) include cloud storage of their own and their clips are not saved in the Clip Backup.
+The XT2, XT, and Indoor (gen 1) include cloud storage of their own and their clips are never saved to the USB drive.

 No, only the Sync Module 2 has the firmware and hardware required to support USB drives for Local Storage.

 Yes, you can use both forms of storage on the same account.
 A few options are shown below.